-Finding out you have an outstanding warrant can be scary.
+Finding that you have an outstanding warrant can be frightening.
 You may not know what to do or what steps to take next.
 Warrants can be issued for many reasons, including missed court dates or unpaid fines.
 Regardless of the reason, it’s important to take action right away.
-Understanding how to know if you have a warrant in New York can help you avoid additional legal complications in the future.
+The Law Offices of Robert Tsigler, PLLC, can explain how to know if you have a warrant in New York can help you avoid additional legal complications in the future.

 Warrants in New York

-A warrant is a legal document signed by a judge that gives law enforcement authorities permission to perform a certain action.
-This action can be arresting an individual or searching an establishment.
+A warrant is a legal document signed by a judge.
+It gives law enforcement permission to perform a certain action.
+This could involve arresting an individual or searching an establishment.
 Warrants do not have an expiration date.
 Rather, they are given until the warrant is executed or deleted by the court.
 The most common types of warrants are:

-• -Search warrants.
-This gives the authorities the right to search a property because there are grounds to believe there is evidence there related to a crime.
+- Search warrants.
+This gives the authorities the right to search a property because it may have evidence related to a crime.

-• -Bench warrants.
-This is given to individuals who failed to appear in court when they were scheduled to do so.
+- Bench warrants.
+This is issued when individuals fail to appear in court when they were scheduled to do so.

-• -Arrest warrants.
-This is given on behalf of an individual who is reasonably believed to have committed a crime.
+- Arrest warrants.
+This is issued when an individual is reasonably believed to have committed a crime.

 In New York City, the state’s most populous city, as of January 2024, there were over 1 million outstanding criminal warrants.
 These were as follows: